Business Email Compromise Attack Tactics

 3. Process: Establishing processes can shift your security defences from reactive to proactive.

 - Do you audit your emails regularly and analyse logs for BEC attacks?

 - Do you have an email where employees can forward suspicious messages for further investigation?

 - What best practices frameworks are you leveraging?

 - Have you established system deployment, management, and maintenance processes?

 - Do you have a response plan that includes cyber insurance, direct access to critical bank accounts to stop wire transfers, etc.?

 - Have you implemented a two-factor authentication (2FA) process to require wire transfer requests to be verified via a secondary medium to the requestor?

-4. Technology: Look to leverage the latest threat defenses like AI, ML, and behavioral analysis within a single dashboard to reduce manual tasks for overstretched security teams.
+4. Technology: Look to leverage the latest threat defences like AI, ML, and behavioural analysis within a single dashboard to reduce manual tasks for overstretched security teams.

 - How many products are you using?
 Are you using disparate point products that are creating visibility and security gaps?